Paris à nouveau – What lessons can we learn? – An opinion piece by Philip Ingram

 JTAC brings together counter-terrorist expertise from the police, and government departments and agencies.
 Collaborating in this way ensures that information is analysed and processed on a shared basis, with the involvement and consensus of all relevant departments.
 Given the number of disrupted attacks there are in the UK, in essence as an operational model it works.

 As the G20 leaders meet in Turkey it is important that their discussion agrees action and formal cooperation, not more mechanisms for discussion or informal cooperation.
 If it doesn’t we will see increasing isolationism directed against refugees, the potential for increasing polarisation against Muslim communities and we will definitely see more attacks, possibly more deadly that 13-11-15.

-Philip Ingram, a former intelligence specialist and now journalist from Northern Ireland with input from Aimen Dean of 5 Dimension Consultants and Vasco Amador of Global Risk Awareness, wrote this opinion piece.
+Philip Ingram, a former intelligence specialist and now journalist with input from Aimen Dean of 5 Dimension Consultants and Vasco Amador of Global Risk Awareness, wrote this opinion piece.